Communicating with Healthcare Providers Effectively

-For many patients with Genetic Sucrase-Isomaltase Deficiency (GSID), the road to diagnosis was a long and hard one.
+For many patients with Congenital Sucrase-Isomaltase Deficiency (CSID), the road to diagnosis was a long and hard one.
 It may have taken months or years to get a correct diagnosis.
-During that time, some GSID patients felt that the healthcare providers did not believe them or questioned their symptoms or the severity of their symptoms.
+During that time, some CSID patients felt that the healthcare providers did not believe them or questioned their symptoms or the severity of their symptoms.
 Some patients may have even felt somewhat distrustful of the medical community because of a delayed diagnosis.

-Nevertheless, once patients receive the GSID diagnosis, they need to develop a positive, working relationship with their healthcare providers to achieve the best outcomes.
-The best relationships between patients and healthcare providers, such as physicians, nurses and registered dietitians, are built on mutual trust, respect, and openness.
+Nevertheless, once patients receive the CSID diagnosis, they need to develop a positive, working relationship with their healthcare providers to achieve the best outcomes.
+The best relationships between patients and healthcare providers, such as physicians, nurses, and registered dietitians, are built on mutual trust, respect, and openness.
 Here are some tips to communicate effectively with your healthcare provider.

 1. Trust Your Instincts and Judgment

 You are the expert on your body and symptoms.
 You can also become an expert on CSID.
 Realize that your insights and observations are very important to discuss with your team of healthcare providers.
 Do not be intimidated by the medical knowledge of your healthcare providers.
 Instead, ask many questions to ensure you are highly informed.
 As a patient, you know when something is working for you and when it isn’t.
 Your input is invaluable, but also keep in mind that you can benefit from the input and suggestions of your healthcare professionals.

 Because CSID is an often overlooked disorder, there is little information available to the general public or even to medical professionals.
 It is vital that you seek all the information you can to make the best medical decisions for yourself.
 Sources of information include medical journals, online searches, and patient support groups in addition to medical specialist consultations.
 Check any information you read with your physician to confirm its credibility.
 Learn the terminology of CSID so that you can discuss the diagnosis effectively with your healthcare providers.